Katherine Rivas

 Is there anyone you want to talk to about what you’ve learned at KORYO?

-I know I've said a lot already, but school is a place where [drug use] is wildly exposed.
-Sometimes, in the mornings, I come into the bathroom and see students already [under the influence].
-That's just been surprising.
-You see it everywhere.
-Teachers talk about it, and the staff talk about it, but at the same time, no one knows what to do about it.
-It's the same topic because students don't know how it affects them.
-They don't know much about drugs.
-It [surprises] and impresses me because school is where everything gets known, and all of us are growing.
-We're exposed to a lot of things that could harm us, but we don't know anything about them.
-It's a place where I see it spreading a lot and being used widely.
-It's an important place where you should educate people and tell them exactly what it is.
+It’s the same topic because students don’t know how it affects them.
+They don’t know much about drugs.
+It surprises me because school is where everything gets known, and we are all growing.
+We’re exposed to many things that could harm us, but we don’t know anything about them.
+It’s a place where I see drugs being spread a lot and used.
+School is an important place where you should educate people and tell them exactly what it is.

 Can you shed light on other issues in your community?

-Around our community in Koreatown, it's noticeable that a lot of help is needed.
-It's important for us to be that helping hand that knows how to approach [people using substances] and not judge them [or be] biased on how drugs are bad and how they won't do you any good.
+Around our community in Koreatown, it’s noticeable that a lot of help is needed.
+It’s important for us to be that helping hand that knows how to approach [people using substances] and not judge them, or be biased on how drugs are bad and how they won’t do you any good.
 Instead, we should approach them and be able to help out.
-I know we talked about this in a meeting — about how we know some [situations] aren’t right for us, but it's difficult for us to [actually] get out of them.
-It's always important to create and build a stronger community together.
+I know we talked about this in a meeting — about how we know some [situations] aren’t right for us, but it’s difficult for us actually to get out of them.
+It’s always important to create and build a stronger community together.
 That connection helps us.

 Do you have goals or expectations for this connection to happen?

-Yeah, it's something that I hope I can do with all this knowledge, not just leave it there and let it be.
-I would share it with people around our community to let them know what I know and help them by getting them into outreach programs.
-It's something that all of us in KORYO can do.
-With everything we're learning, being taught, and being trained for, I feel like I would like to approach these people and be someone who could help and lift them up — someone that they can rely on — and tell them that there's always a way out when they’re at the lowest point.
+With everything we’re learning, being taught, and being trained for, I would like to approach people and be someone who can help and lift them up — someone they can rely on.
+I’d tell them there’s always a way out when they’re at their lowest point.
 I hope that with these interview techniques, we’re getting to interact with people and learn how to do it the right way.
-I can use them for other people who need it.
-Just being there and being that person that people can rely on.
+I just want to be there and be a person people can rely on.

 Do you have any exposure to or experience with storytelling?
 Do you like sharing or listening to stories?